 Before we dive into present continuous examples, know that we also call it present progressive.
-If you see any other articles talking about this term, remember that they are referencing the continuous verb form that we are learning here today.
-As we mentioned in the introduction, the present continuous is something we’ve designed to talk about an action that is still ongoing in the present sense of time.
-However, that isn’t all that this form does.
+If you see any other articles talking about this term, remember that they reference the continuous verb form we are learning here today.
+As we mentioned in the introduction, the present continuous is something we've designed to talk about, an action that is still ongoing in the present sense of time.
+However, that isn't all that this form does.
 In some situations, we might use it to denote something that would take place in the very near future.
-Let’s look at both of these possibilities with a couple of examples.
+Let's look at both of these possibilities with a couple of examples.

 If you see your roommate working with the clothes washer, you might think to yourself:

 The roommate is engaged in the action of washing or cleaning the clothes at the present time when you see them.
 This is a simple way to understand present continuous verb forms.
 Because you cannot do your laundry now, you can use the same verb form to express the opposite idea.

 You don't need to use it only for one person, however.
 Further, you don't need to express a definite action with it.
 In either case, you can pluralize it by changing your subject.
 For example: